Ashok Gehlot: Political career

 In 2013, Congress suffered its worst-ever defeat by only winning 21 seats in 200 member assembly.
 Gehlot was then appointed AICC General Secretary in 2013.
 He remained at the position till 2018 and after 2018 Rajasthan Legislative Assembly election, when Congress returned to power he was appointed the Chief Minister for the third time despite the strong candidacy of Sachin Pilot due to his role in the revival of Congress after its worst-ever defeat in Legislative Elections.
 Sachin Pilot was appointed Deputy Chief Minister.

-In 2022, it was reported that Sonia Gandhi supports Gehlot leading Congress in the next Indian general election.
+In 2022, it was reported that Sonia Gandhi supports Gehlot leading Congress in the 2024 Indian general election.

 Gehlot recently announced that he is in favour of conducting a caste census.
 He announced that a six per cent additional reservation for the most backward castes within the Other Backward Class (OBC) category in the state will be provided.
 Varta Broadcasting (Tariq M. Kidwai) helps him to interact with public.

 In 2023 Rajasthan Legislative Assembly election, he once again won from the Sardarpura constituency.